Employers and Universities: Work with us?

 Because it helps you develop both writing and analysis skills, it can also be really useful alongside a science subject or maths to broaden your knowledge and abilities.

-If you want to study history at university or, in some cases, American studies at university, you’ll a need to take it at A-level.
+If you want to study history at university, you'll need to take it at A-level.

-You won’t need it for other specific courses but the Russell Group recommends history as an excellent subject for keeping your options open when choosing a degree.
+Although you won’t need it for other courses, the Russell Group recommends history as an excellent subject for keeping your options open when choosing a degree.
 It can be especially useful for courses that include elements of history and essay writing like:

 • Archaeology